gessnerfl/terraform-provider-instana/README.md

 ## Implementation Details

  Mocking:
- Tests are colocated in the package next to the implementation.
+ Tests are co-located in the package next to the implementation.
 We use gomock (<https://github.com/golang/mock)> for mocking.
 To generate mocks you need to use the package options to create the mocks in the same package:

 ```hcl
 mockgen -source=<source_file> -destination=mocks/<source_package>/<source_file_name>_mocks.go package=<source_package>_mocks -self_package=github.com/gessnerfl/terraform-provider-instana/<source_package>